Enterprise cloud software app development has exploded globally, signaling a widely accepted enterprise cloud adoption strategy.

 Just how many organizations have their head in the cloud?
 Nearly half, according to Aryaka’s 2017 State of the WAN report, which found a substantial 46.3% of all enterprise traffic is now cloud-based.
 And Enterprise cloud adoption strategy is only expected to grow, with a reported 90% of all organizations either planning to leverage cloud apps within the next year or already on the cloud for at least one app.

 Organizations aren’t rapidly adopting cloud-based apps to jump on a bandwagon, they are updating to cloud computing solutions because the benefits extend to customers, stakeholders, and employees both inside and outside the organization.
-Powered by a cloud services platform on the Internet, cloud computing enables on-demand delivery not only of applications, but also of compute power and data storage.
+Powered by a cloud services platform on the Internet, cloud computing enables on-demand delivery not only of applications but also of computing power and data storage.
 This enables numerous benefits, including:

 - When power, storage, and applications are sourced on-demand, an organization no longer has to stockpile their IP or services on servers, which not only means reduced hard costs in hardware and maintenance, but also the ability to move quickly to meet market demands.